RogProg/HorribleAnimator/README.md

-Wecome to Horrible Animator,..   the program for making horrible animations!
+Wecome to Horrible Animator,..   the program for making horrible animations, fast.

+HorribleAnimator is a RogProg (www.rogprog.com) project under GPL 3.0.

+For any questions or feedback please e-mail to rogerkjode@hotmail.com

 Horrible animator is written in c++, for Windows (sorry) using direct2d.

 For mpeg4 compression it uses FFMpeg (https://ffmpeg.org/) under the LGPL lisense.